what is joint custody

 But as is the case with so many legal matters, it’s more complicated than it initially appears.
 What this looks like in reality varies from case to case.

 Here’s one example: A mother may have sole physical custody but share joint legal custody with the father.
-In this case, though the child lives full-time with one parent, both have decision-making power when it comes to how the child is raised.
+In this case, although the child lives full-time with one parent, both parents retain decision-making power regarding the child’s upbringing.

 Joint custody usually involves the parents sharing both physical and legal custody.
 That, however, isn’t always the case.
 As in the example above, parents may share joint legal custody but not physical custody.
 Courts often combine various elements to fit the needs and specifics of a case.